About

 We trademarked SARAH VAUGHTER as well as VAUGHTER WELLNESS because we wanted a unique name and face to the company and Martina did not want her face plastered all over the place and I was too ugly.
 Just as Uncle Ben's and Dr. Oetker aren't real people, neither is Sarah Vaughter but at least everything else we published about her is 100% correct.
 Just her name and face differ.
 We presented Sarah Vaughter as an "autistic" / Asperger's woman and that corresponds with our own neurologies.

-This is our little factory in an apartment at Jilova 25 in Olomouc where we make 10,000 Derminators/year.
-Radek does the mainboard soldering and Martina assembles them into cases and packs them into boxes.
-We use a cable cutting machine, a super-silent compressor to blow away dust from the display and its window, a coil winding machine and an overhead screwdriver.
-Part-time workers strip and tin cables.
+This is our little factory workshop in an apartment at Jilova street in Olomouc where we make 10,000 Derminators/year.
+Radek does the mainboard soldering and motor-making and Martina assembles them into cases and packs them into boxes.
+We use a cable cutting machine, a backplug cutting machine, a super-silent compressor to blow away dust from the display and its window, a coil winding machine and an overhead electric screwdriver.
+Part-timers strip and tin cables and do other preparatory work.

-The dispatching of the Derminators and other dermaneedling-related products is done from Prague, so our suppliers ship directly to the address of Ivo and Jana, childhood friends of Martina.
+The dispatching of the Derminators and other dermaneedling-related products is done from Prague, so our suppliers ship directly to the address of Ivo and Jana, university friends of Martina.
 The Derminators are shipped in bulk to them also.
-Our company rents a large storage space for them in their apartment building.
-The C60 bottles are dispatched by Bozenka, Ivo's mother, from a town called Drahanovice.
+Our company rents storage space for them in their apartment building.
+The C60 bottles are dispatched by Bozena, Ivo's mother, from a village called Drahanovice.

 From 2012 to 2013, I worked on inventing the Derminator.
 I used a Sherline micro-lathe to manufacture the experimental coil bodies to be able to test prototypes.

 To make the motor work was devilishly hard.
+It took many months and during that time it was not yet clear whether it could be done at all.
 The idea was to be able to very precisely regulate needling depth in a tight feedback loop between a reciprocating magnet and a very sensitive, highly accurate Hall Effect sensor.
 All these parameters must exactly "cooperate" with one another: Magnet strength, magnet length, magnet diameter, coil length, number of coil windings, coil wire diameter, coil voltage, initial position of magnet inside coil, softness (in Shore A) of the damper backplug, position and orientation of the magnet field sensor and strength of the retaining back magnet.
 And even when all of these are well-chosen, the motor will immediately stall on the fastest speed unless the firmware constantly adjusts for the direction of gravity.
+That final piece of the puzzle also took months to perfect.
+The system dynamically adjusts itself to always needle to the digitally set depth on the display, accurately.
+It has no parts that can wear out, unlike all other such devices.
+And ours is the only device below $5000 that has a digitally set depth - ours being the first by nearly a full decade.
 Why not simply sell a "buzzer"-type repurposed permanent makeup pen from China, like all pen-type devices?
 Because they're not skin-safe (micro-tearing of pore boundaries) and they don't penetrate deep enough either.
 Something better had to be invented.

-I used to work as a programmer for a company called CTI software in the Hague.
+I used to work as a programmer for a company called CTI software in The Hague.
 There were no career prospects for me, even though I outperformed my University-educated colleagues by an order of magnitude.
-My future was being a wagie, a code-monkey.
-I became suicidally depressed for several reasons.
+I simply was too weird, too "autistic".
+I still am.
+My future looked disappointing.
 Spring 1992 I decided to sell my belongings, quit my job and work my way around the world.
-I ended up first in a civil war in the former Soviet republic of Georgia and later bought a bicycle and cycled to the Sinai desert coast in Egypt, where I used up my remaining cash and then started working for board & lodging and a dollar a day.
-I slept in those same huts as I was repairing, here.
-Later I built my own hut on a deserted beach and chilled with fishing bedouins and the old lady who showed me how to bake flatbread on dying embers, the bread then covered with sand.
-I always cooked on a tiny wood fire as well and walked mainly barefoot for two years.
-On my 24-day cycling journey back to northern Europe I contracted Lyme Neuroborreliosis.
-I deteriorated mentally in the years that followed until I was a shadow of my former self, functioning like a disoriented animal and eating from supermarket containers.
+I ended up first in a civil war in the former Soviet republic of Georgia, where I stayed for seven months.
+After that half a year on Greek isles.
+After that half a year in Ukraine.
+A year later I bought a bicycle from money I earned, working a few weeks, cleaning a chocolate factory.
+Cocoa powder everywhere!
+I cycled from Prague to the Sinai desert coast in Egypt, where I spent three months snorkeling, using up my remaining cash and then started working at that same place in my tent.
+I got paid in food and three Egyptian Pounds (a dollar) a day.
+Later I built my own hut on a deserted beach and chilled with fishing bedouines and the old lady who showed me how to bake flatbread on dying embers, the bread then covered with sand.
+I always cooked on a tiny wood fire as well and walked mainly barefoot for two years until the soles of my feet had become calloused hooves.
+I also started to use my toes to pick up things from the ground.
+On my 24-day cycling journey (excl. four days on ferries) back to Sweden I contracted Lyme Neuroborreliosis.
+I deteriorated mentally in the years that followed until I was a shadow of my former self, functioning like a disoriented animal and once even taking expired moldy prepackaged bread from an Israeli supermarket dumpster.
 And then in the year 2000, I nearly died.
-I had been a hobo for seven whole years.
+I'd been a hobo for seven years.
+A keyless existence.
 Of which 1000 nights under the sky.
 Got severe burns in Ukraine and ended up there for half a year, penniless.
 Did olive harvest in Sitia, Crete.
 In the end I was saved just in time by antibiotics but I ended up with a lifetime of serious Dysautonomia, rheumatic arthritis and terrible migraines.
 My travelling days were over.
-I had no money, no job, no health and no diplomas.
-My only qualifications were working as a Divemaster (600 dives, taking tourists) in Israel and Egypt, but I could never dive again.
+I had no money, no job, no health and no relevant work experience for seven years.
+My only recent qualifications were working as a Divemaster (600 dives, taking tourists) in Israel and Egypt, but I could never dive again.
 The first years I was so sick that I thought I could die any moment.
 Then followed two decades of merely being "so ill I wish I was dead but I'm too scared to kill myself".
 Only recently did I start getting more energy and brainpower.

 Tore Graepel was their tech lead.
 When Microsoft published their paper in which they confirmed that my claims were correct (they weirdly managed to claim that they "brought my work to new heights" but simultaneously admitted that their results were inferior to mine), all kinds of things started to happen.
 Tore Graepel became the CTO of DeepMind, which then developed AlphaGo - a program that wins from the world champion human Go player.
 Prior to that, Go programs could not even win from a beginner.
-Oh yeah and Google asked me whether I was interested in working for them.
-I didn't know they actively hunted for 44-yo unemployed programmers who where hella "controversial" on top of it.
-Hm.
+Then, out of the blue, Google asked me whether I was interested in working for them.
+I didn't know they hunted for 44-yo unemployed programmers on the other side of the world who where infamously "controversial" on top of it..

-This is "Sarah Vaughter" (Martina Kopecka - who assembles and does the final quality check on the Derminators) when we lived in Swedish Lapland for three years.
+This is "Sarah Vaughter" (Martina Kopecka - who does the final quality check on the Derminators as she packages them) when we lived in Swedish Lapland for three years.
 Shoveling impacted snow from our roof to prevent it from collapsing!
+This was before we developed the Derminator.

 Our store has instructions for our products.